normanaspx/normanaspx/README.md

 - 📱 Java for Mobile development
 - 🧪 Python for Data Science
 - 🧪 R for Data Science
-- 🤓 Math, Statistics and Computer Science for Data Science
+- 🤓 Math and Statistics for Data Science

 👯 I’m looking to collaborate on any fun projects!